Vonage Video API archiving lets you record, save and retrieve sessions.

 A sample post processor application is available at https://github.com/opentok/archiving-composer.

 Automatically archived sessions include both audio and video, and they record all streams to the same (composed) MP4 file.
-However, if the recording lasts longer than 2 hours (120 minutes), the session is recorded to multiple, consecutive MP4 files, of up to 2 hours each in length, until the archive is stopped.
+However, if the recording lasts longer than 4 hours (14,400 seconds), the session is recorded to multiple, consecutive MP4 files, of up to 4 hours each in length, until the archive is stopped.
+Consecutive automatic archives for a session will overlap slightly, so that no recorded data is missed.

 You can call the OpenTok REST method for listing